Rosinha de Valença: Biography

 Maria Rosa Canelas was born in 1941, in Valença, Rio de Janeiro, Brazil.
 She became interested in playing acoustic guitar as a child, after seeing her brother playing it.
 She taught herself by listening to music on the radio.
 At 12 years old, she played along with many artists from her home town, in bars and on Radio Valença.
 In 1960, she stopped studying to devote herself to a musical career.
 The first years were difficult for her as a musician.
-As she was a woman, her family did not like the idea of her playing guitar.
-When she started her career, only a few people paid attention to her.
+Her family did not like the idea of her playing guitar and when she started her career, there was little public recognition.

 In 1963, Valença moved to Rio de Janeiro.
 There she met Sérgio Porto, a journalist from Rio de Janeiro.
 He created her artistic name, describing Canelas as playing for her whole city.
 So, he called her Rosinha de Valença.
-He introduced her to Baden Powell and Aloísio Oliveira, a producer with Gravadora Elenco.
+He introduced her to Baden Powell and Aloísio de Oliveira, a producer with Gravadora Elenco.
 Powell started playing with her – in the new way of playing guitar in Brazilian music.
 Oliveira liked her work and invited her to record an album.
 It was named Apresentando Rosinha de Valença and was released in that same year.
 After it, she was invited to play for eight months in the Bottle nightclub and to perform in TV shows and on the radio.
 One year later, she performed in the big show O Fino da Bossa, at the Teatro Paramount in São Paulo.
 She also played with Nara Leão and Quarteto em Cy.

 In that same year, 1964, she travelled to the United States to play with Sérgio Mendes and Brasil '65.
 During this 8-month tour, Valença recorded two albums with Mendes and his band.
 In 1965, she travelled to Europe as soloist with a Brazilian group.
 This band visited and performed in 24 countries in Europe and Japan.
 In 1968, Valença travelled again for a long tour which ended in 1971, when she came back to Brazil.
 During these years, Valença visited USSR, Israel, Switzerland, Italy, Portugal, and some African countries.
 She also played with Stan Getz, Sarah Vaughan and Henry Mancini.

 Back in Brazil, she played with Martinho da Vila, contributing to four of his albums.
 In 1974, after another tour abroad, Valença organized her own band, which was composed of famous artists, such as João Donato, Copinha, Ivone Lara and Miúcha.
 In 1977, she performed with Sivuca, recording a live album with him, name Sivuca e Rosinha de Valença ao vivo.
 Another notable album was with Waltel Blanco, Violões em dois estilos, released in 1980.

-Valença's musical career was ended prematurely due to health problems: she suffered brain damage due to a heart attack.
+Valença's musical career was ended prematurely in 1992 due to health problems: she suffered brain damage due to a heart attack.
 She died of respiratory failure in 2004, in her hometown, after 12 years in a vegetative state.